SamarthBhagwat/Basic-Express-CRUD-Project/README.md

 ```
+- Go inside the `src` folder and execute the following command:
+    ```
+        npx sequelize init
+    ```

+- By executing the above command you will get migrations and seeders folder along with a config.json inside the config folder.
 - If you are setting up your development environment, then write the username, password of your DB and in dialect mention whatever DB you are using for ex: mysql, mariadb etc.
 - If you are setting up your test or prod environment, make sure you also replace the host with the hosted DB url.

+- To run the server, execute :
+    ```
+        npm run dev
+    ```